Protection Orders/Restraining Orders

 - You will not be allowed to consume alcohol

-Violation of any of the terms of your restraining order is a crime carrying a potential 2 year jail sentence that may lead to the creation of yet another restraining order.
+Violation of any of the terms of your restraining order is a crime carrying a potential two-year jail sentence that may lead to the creation of yet another restraining order.
 This can create a vicious cycle.
 This is especially prone to occur when the other party is not interested in following the terms of the restraining order either.
 They may have secured the order and then had a change of heart or there may have been a domestic violence situation and a restraining order was involuntarily imposed by the court.

-Restraining Order Attorney in Boulder
+Restraining Order Attorney In Boulder

 At Jurdem, LLC, our Boulder restraining order defense attorneys understand the complex emotions that can be a part of a situation where a restraining order is in place.
-The attorneys of our firm bring together decades experience negotiating and trying these cases.
+The attorneys of our firm bring together decades of experience negotiating and trying these cases.
 We can use that experience to get you the best possible result if you have been accused of violating a restraining order.

-For couples who want to be together in spite of a Court Order prohibiting them from doing so, we can help.
-"Consensual violation" is the phrase commonly used when both parties are willfully and voluntarily violating the terms of the restraining order of their own accord, either by communicating with each other or by continuing to live together.
+For couples who want to be together in spite of a court order prohibiting them from doing so, we can help.
+“Consensual violation” is the phrase commonly used when both parties are willfully and voluntarily violating the terms of the restraining order of their own accord, either by communicating with each other or by continuing to live together.
 Keep in mind that once a restraining order is in place, even if both parties want contact with each other, contacting the protected party is a crime.

 Whether you are accused of violating a restraining or protective order because of harassment or stalking, or any other reason, we can help present to the court a persuasive and effective case for why the order or orders should be lifted and you should be allowed to be together.

-Contact a Boulder Protection Order Lawyer Today
+Contact A Boulder Protection Order Lawyer Today

 For experienced legal counsel that will be able to help you to modify a restraining order currently in place, or defend you against allegations that you violated a restraining or protective order, turn to Jurdem, LLC, in Boulder.
-Call 303-800-3509 or toll free at 877-761-7852 or simply contact us online for a free initial consultation with one of our exceptional criminal defense lawyers.
-We accept major credit cards for our clients' convenience.
+Call 303-800-3509 or toll-free at 877-761-7852 or simply contact us online for a free initial consultation with one of our exceptional criminal defense lawyers.
+We accept major credit cards for our clients’ convenience.